© Elephant encounter on the Linyanti River. Duma Tau Camp

 Habitats of the Linyati region consist of riverine woodlands along the Kwando and Linyanti Rivers, rivers and surrounding lagoons and waterways, open grasslands bordering onto the rivers and the Savuti Channel, and the dryer woodlands inland from the waterways.

 The Linyanti region consists mainly of riparian forests close to the rivers while the rest of the region is characterized by wide-open flood plains, dotted with wild date and ilala palm islands.

 Linyati offers a variety of activities.
 They include game drives in open 4x4 vehicles, night drives and game and bird walks, canoeing in stable 'Canadian' canoes on the large lagoons and boating on the smaller waterways.

-Access to this area is often restricted and is always difficult to get to by vehicle.
+Access to Linyanti is often restricted and is always difficult to get to by vehicle.
 Only 4x4 vehicles are able to negotiate the thick sand and rough roads.
 Most visitors travel into this area by light aircraft into the remote airfields.

 Drivers need to be aware that private 'concessions' or private reserves that have been leased out to private companies by the authorities dominate this area.
-Access to these private reserves is restricted to guests staying at the various lodges or camps.
-These camps and lodges must be pre-booked.
+Access to these private reserves is restricted to guests staying at the various Linyanti safari lodges or camps which must be pre-booked.

 Linyanti is located North of Savuti, in the Chobe National Park, Botswana.